Visyond/website-hugo/site/content/demo/demo.md

   <meta property="og:url" content="https://visyond.com/demo/">
   <meta name="description" content="XXXXXX">
   <meta name="keywords" content="XXXXXXX">
-coverHeader: Watch Demo
+coverHeader: Explore Visyond
-coverDescription: Watch the demos below and request a live demo if you want
+coverDescription: Watch demos and request a live demonstration to see what Visyond can do for you
 demoSection:
   - demoSectionContent:
       - demoSectionSubTitle: Scenarios and Collaboration